Video Lecture

 Q.3

-A long string with a charge of l per unit length passes through an imaginary cube of edge a.
-The maximum flux of the electric field through the cube will be
+A long string with a linear charge density \lambda passes through the centers of the two mutually perpendicular faces of an imaginary cube of edge length a.
+The electrical flux through the cube will be

 Ans. (d)